zhshenyuan/dify-plugin-database/README.md

 1. support `sqlserver`, `oracle` connection
 2. change `db_url` to a llm format, so that user can use a environment variable of workflow to set the database uri
 3. fix in a agent app, `sql_execute` tool only response the first result
+4. migrate the table schema info of the `text2sql` tool to a user prompt, to prevent system prompt too long then response nothing

 #### 0.0.3
 1. add `cryptography` to requirements.txt to support mysql 8.1 sha256 link